Lauri Tanner

 Lauri Arvo Tanner (20 November 1890 – 11 July 1950) was a Finnish gymnast and amateur football (soccer) player who competed in the 1912 Summer Olympics.

-He was part of the Finnish team, which won the silver medal in the gymnastics men's team, free system event.
+He was part of the Finnish team, which won the silver medal in the men's gymnastics team, free system event.
 He also competed in the football tournament.
 His only game was the bronze medal game, which Finland lost against the Netherlands 0–9.